Stress management therapy and counselling Edinburgh, Falkirk, Glasgow.

 Stress management qualification

 Stuart trained with ASM, (externally NVQ accredited and assessed diploma course and CNHC accreditation route via SSM).
 Stuart is therefore trained in both general psychoanalysis and clinical hypnotherapy, and also in specific stress related therapy and stress counselling.
-Since graduation 1996 Stuart has CPD trained in other models of counselling, psychotherapy, coaching NLP and psychology including a MSc in Psychology. he has also completed accreditation in Counselling, Psychotherapy and Hypnotherapy with the NACHP.
+Since graduation 1996 Stuart has CPD trained in other models of counselling, psychotherapy, coaching NLP and psychology including a MSc in Psychology and a BA(Hons) in Philosophy and Psychology. he has also completed accreditation in Counselling, Psychotherapy and Hypnotherapy with the NACHP.
 Stuart has also trained in various models of mindfulness including MBSR (mindfulness based stress reduction).